viamrobotics/docs/docs/how-tos/collect-sensor-data.md

 {{< /table >}}

 {{< alert title="Tip" color="tip" >}}
-If you need to sync data conditionally, for example at a certain time, see [Trigger Sync](/how-tos/trigger-sync/#configure-the-data-manager-to-sync-based-on-sensor).
+If you need to sync data conditionally, for example at a certain time, see [Conditional Sync](/how-tos/conditional-sync/#configure-the-data-manager-to-sync-based-on-sensor).
 {{< /alert >}}

 ## View sensor data